Canada must Protect Indigenous Women, Girls and 2SLGBTQQIA+ People

 Canada has ratified the United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
 Canada is reviewed regularly by the UN CEDAW Committee on how effectively it is implementing the Convention.

 This year, Canada’s record on gender rights will be examined by the Committee at its 89th Session in October 2024.
-Watch this space to read Amnesty International’s upcoming Shadow Report submitted in September 2024.
+Read Amnesty International’s Shadow Report highlighting Canada’s record and associated recommendations submitted to the Committee in September 2024.

 What Can I do?